High School Programming Competition (HSPC) 2020 – it’s almost time!

 The contest venue will consist of 2 buildings on the Monmouth University campus

-- Our School of Science home, Edison Science building, recently renovated (it is stunning!) will host the main meeting space in the School of Science Atrium, Edison 201.
+- Our School of Science home, the recently renovated Edison Science building, will host the main meeting space in the School of Science Atrium, Edison 201.
 Signs will direct you to the Atrium entrance upon your arrival.

 - Computer lab facilities are in Howard Hall, located just across the hall from the Atrium.